CUBRID/cubrid-manual/en/sql/tuning.rst

     2 rows selected.

-The following example shows how to retrieve query execution time with **NO_STATS** hint to improve the functionality of drop partitioned table (*before_2008*); any data is not stored in the table.
+The following example shows how to retrieve query execution time with **NO_STATS** hint to improve the functionality of DROPping partitioned table (*before_2008*); any data is not stored in the table.
 Assuming that there are more than 1 million data in the *participant2* table.
 The execution time in the example depends on system performance and database configuration.

 .. code-block:: sql

-    -- NO_STATS 힌트 미사용
+    -- without NO_STATS hint
     ALTER TABLE participant2 DROP partition before_2008;

 ::

-    SQL statement execution time:      31.684550 sec
+    Execute OK.
+(31.684550 sec) Committed.

 .. code-block:: sql

-    -- NO_STATS 힌트 사용
+    -- with NO_STATS hint
     ALTER /*+ NO_STATS */ TABLE participant2 DROP partition before_2008;

 ::

-    SQL statement execution time:      0.025773 sec
+    Execute OK.
+(0.025773 sec) Committed.

 .. _index-hint-syntax: